gravitee-io/gravitee-platform-docs/docs/apim/reference/policy-reference/json-web-token-jwt.md

 ---
-description: This page provides the technical details of the JSON-to-XML policy
+description: This page provides the technical details of the JWT Token Validation policy
 ---

 # JSON Web Token (JWT)